Planning & Performance Senior SME

 What You will need to be successful:

+- Excellent data analysis and interrogation skills, including advanced-level use of PowerBI, Excel, and data analytics

-- Strong verbal and written communication skills, ability to communicate complex financial matters clearly to non-finance professionals
+- Strong verbal and written communication skills to present ideas clearly and distinctly across all levels of BP

+- Be an analytical and critical thinker with a keen attention to detail

 At bp, we provide the following environment & benefits to you: